-115.278 Disciplinary sanctions for residents Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate Policy 5.1.2-E GEO Corporate Policy 5.1.2-A Statement of Fact Resident Handbook Posters located throughout the facility 115.278 (a): According to GEO policy 5.1.2-E, if a resident is found guilty of engaging in sexual abuse involving another resident, either through administrative or criminal investigations, the resident will be subject to formal disciplinary sanctions.
+115.278 Disciplinary sanctions for residents Auditor Overall Determination: Meets Standard Auditor Discussion The following policies, directives and documentation were reviewed in formulating compliance with this standard: GEO Corporate Policy 5.1.2-E GEO Corporate Policy 5.1.2-A ATEF Policy 2019 - 6 Statement of Fact Resident Handbook Posters located throughout the facility 115.278 (a): According to GEO policy 5.1.2-E, and facility policy 2019-6, if a resident is found guilty of engaging in sexual abuse involving another resident, either through administrative or criminal investigations, the resident will be subject to formal disciplinary sanctions.
 The Resident Program Handbook outlines violations a resident will be disciplined for and the sanctions to be imposed.
 115.278 (b): Sanctions will be commensurate with the nature and circumstances of the abuse committed, the resident's disciplinary history and the sanctions imposed for comparable offenses by other residents with similar histories.
 115.278 (c): Based on GEO policy 5.1.2-E, the disciplinary process may consider whether an individual's mental disabilities or mental illness contributed to his or her behavior when determining what type of sanction, if any, should be imposed.
 115.278 (d): If the facility offers counseling or other interventions designed to address the reasons or motivations for the abuse, the facility shall consider requiring the offending individual to participate.
-The Pa.
-DOC will determine if the resident will be required to participate in counseling or other interventions designed to address the reasons or motivations for the abuse.
+The Alabama Department of Corrections will determine if the resident will be required to participate in counseling or other interventions designed to address the reasons or motivations for the abuse.
 115.278 (e): Disciplining a resident for sexual contact with an employee is prohibited unless it is found that the employee did not consent to the contact.
 115.278 (f): A report of sexual abuse made in good faith based upon a reasonable belief that the alleged conduct occurred shall not constitute falsely reporting an incident or lying, even if an investigation does not establish evidence sufficient to substantiate the allegation.
 115.278 (g): The agency prohibits all sexual activity between residents.
-Facilities may not deem that sexual activity between residents is sexual abuse unless it is determined that the activity was coerced.
-In information provided on the Pre-Audit Questionnaire and in interview with the facility director, in the past 12 months there were no disciplinary sanctions imposed for residents violating the sexual abuse policies.
-Compliance was determined by review of GEO policy, review resident handbook, and interviews with the PREA compliance manager and facility director.
+Facilities may not deem that sexual activity between offenders is sexual abuse unless it is determined that the activity was coerced.
+In information provided on the Pre-Audit Questionnaire and in interview with the Facility Director, in the past 12 months there were no disciplinary sanctions imposed for residents violating the sexual abuse policies.
+Compliance was determined by review of the facility and GEO policy, review of the conduct of sexual activity, review of an incident report and interviews with the investigator, PREA compliance manager and facility administrator.